 Needless to say, the film is exceedingly grim.

-Due to good reception worldwide, it's announced that the film will see a sequel, as well as an American-produced remake.
+Due to good reception worldwide, it's announced that the film will see a sequel, known as On The Job Two as of 2020, as well as an American-produced remake.
 A six-part web-only miniseries will also be produced and made available on HOOQ.

 This movie contains examples of:

 - Ambiguous Ending: It's unclear what exactly happens to Francis' cellphone with the incriminating recording, after being seized as evidence.

 - The Stinger shows that Francis' rookie partner, played by Rayver Cruz, manages to get a hold of it.
 What he will do with it, though, remains unseen, so this could still qualify.

 - The Bad Guy Wins: General Pacheco's crimes remain unexposed when the film ends.

 - Bald of Evil: Senator Manrique, Francis' father-in-law.

 - Boom, Headshot!: The hit on Tiu in the opening scene ends this way, with the Chunky Salsa Rule in full effect.

 - Boxed Crook: The entire premise of the film.
 Prisoners are regularly sprung from jail in order to conduct hits and then promptly returned inside, in exchange for reasonable pay, special treatment, and a few days on the outside to spend with their families.